 - In the text box, enter the message you want to show on the device.
 Use the tools in the message editor toolbar to format the text and insert images in your message.

-To include device specific information, such as the device's IMEI or Serial Number, or a Custom Field, such as Department or Assigned Username, click Insert variable and select one of the following:
+To include device specific information, click Insert variable and select one of the following:

 - Detected Phone Number